whitepau/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_template/README.md

 set(SOURCE_FILE vector_add.cpp)
 set(TARGET_NAME vector_add)

-# When generating a standalone IP, the `FPGA_DEVICE` will be targeted.
-You can
-# specify a device family (E.g. "Arria10" or "Stratix10") or a specific part
-# number (E.g. "10AS066N3F40E2SG")
-set(FPGA_DEVICE "Stratix10")

 # When targeting a board, the `FPGA_BOARD` will be targeted.
 Options are:
 #   intel_s10sx_pac:pac_s10
 #   intel_s10sx_pac:pac_s10_usm